tarantool/doc/doc/reference/configuration/configuration_reference.rst

     seconds, creating a new snapshot file each time.
     If the option is set to zero, the checkpoint daemon is disabled.

-    Example:
+    **Example**

+    In the example, the checkpoint daemon creates a new database snapshot every two hours, if there is activity.

     ..  literalinclude:: /code_snippets/snippets/config/instances.enabled/persistence_snapshot/config.yaml
         :language: yaml
         :start-at: by:
         :end-at: interval: 7200
         :dedent:

-    In the example, the checkpoint daemon creates a new database snapshot every two hours, if there is activity.

     |
     | Type: number